anazariz/teampsd/resources/design/SQL_and_R/SQL_R_prototype.md

  5. Right Click on Views and choose Refresh
  6. Expand Programmability then Right Click on Stored Procedures and choose Refresh
 You should now see the new views and stored procedures you just created.

+**step 8-SQL_R_prototype.Rmd**
+Users wanting to dive into additional data capabilities provided by R, RStudio and [Shiny](https://shiny.rstudio.com/)  can complete this step
+1. In RStudio click on File choose New File then R Notebook
+ 2. Copy the content of the SQL_R_prototype.Rmd
+ 3. Paste the content into your blank new R Notebook
+ 4. Establish a database connection as you did in stepss 1 through 5
+ 5. Click on Run

+Once the script runs, you should be seeing several data output and shiny screen pop up with various data elements and charts (please see a sample out put in step 6.

+If something goes wrong, please check that the following packages are loaded:

+ - Base
+ - Datasets
+ - Graphics
+ - grDevices
+ - methods
+ - odbc
+ - stats
+ - utils